JonnishaCampbell/configure-ad/README.md

 7. Create additional users and attempt to log into client-1 with one of the users
 	- If not already, log into DC-1 as jane-admin
 	- Open PowerShell_ise as an administrator
-	- Create a new file and paste contents of the script into it.
+	- Create a new file and paste the script's contents into it.
 		- This script was created by instructed for us to practice with
 		- It includes hundreds of generated names, creating users
 	- Run the script and watch the accounts being created